oceanprotocol-archive/tech-spikes-2017-to-2019/7-arbitrage-bot/README.md

 Current trading strategy is straightforward and simple: compare the price from Uniswap and Binance to buy LINK tokens with lower price and sell LINK tokens at higher price.

-Below the framework of the one-pass trading strategy, which can be put into a loop and continuously trade for profits.
-To limit the gas cost, we can wait 1 minutes before start the next trading.

 ```Javascript
   // 1. if Binance has higher price -> buy from Uniswap and sell into Binance
   if(binanceLinkEth > buyPrice){